pulumi/docs/content/docs/pulumi-cloud/oidc/provider/gcp.md

 1. Click the **Environments** link.
 2. Click the **Create environment** button.
-3. Provide a name for your environment.
+3. Provide a project to create your new environment in and a name for your environment.
-    * This should be the same as the name provided in the subject claim in the previous steps.
+    * This should be the same as the identifier provided in the subject claim of your federated credentials.
 4. Click the  **Create environment** button.
   {{< video title="Creating a new Pulumi ESC environment" src="https://www.pulumi.com/uploads/create-new-environment.mp4" autoplay="true" loop="true" >}}
 5. You will be presented with a split-pane editor view.
 Delete the default placeholder content in the editor and replace it with the following code: